ada-lang-io/ada-lang-io/docs/learn/getting-started/macos-issues/alire-vs-aarch64.md

 # Alire vs Apple silicon

-Alire releases available from the [Alire website](https://github.com/alire-project/alire/releases) are all built for Intel silicon.
+Alire releases available from the [Alire website](https://github.com/alire-project/alire/releases) are available for either Intel or Apple silicon, but at the time of writing the download links on the landing page refer only to the Intel version.

 For pure Ada work, this has no effect, whether or not you're working on Apple silicon.

 One area where there's a considerable impact is when your work involves "[external releases](https://alire.ada.dev/docs/#external-releases)".
 These are external libraries which Alire manages as required using your system's "package manager".
 An example is the crate `sdlada`, which depends on `libsdl2` amongst others.
 On a Debian system, Alire will load the package `libsdl2-dev`; on macOS with Homebrew, `sdl2`.